SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationTutorial.md

+---
+title: Hands on tutorial for creating an Adaptive Card Extension Card with geolocation action
+description: Step by step guide on creating Adaptive Card Extension for Geolocation action. ms.date: 03/04/2022 ms.prod: sharepoint ms.localizationpriority: high
+---
+# Hands on tutorial for creating an Adaptive Card Extension with geolocation action
 > [!NOTE]
 > This tutorial assumes that you have installed the SPFx v1.14<br/>
-> For more information on installing the SPFx v1.14, see [SharePoint Framework v1.14 release notes](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/release-1.14).
+> For more information on installing the SPFx v1.14, see [SharePoint Framework v1.14 release notes](../../../../release-1.14.md).

 ## Scaffold an Adaptive Card Extension project
 Create a new project directory for your project and change your current folder to that directory.